Light-r4y/uaDASH/README.md

 ## FAQ

-# Q: which of three supported screens is best?
+### Q: which of three supported screens is best?

 A: ESP32-S3-Touch-LCD-5 from Waveshare has both on-board CAN transceiver and on-board 12v power supply, that one you just need to connect to vehicle!

+### Q: why only 800x480?

+A: With limited software developers availability we focus on only one resolution.
+Sorry no 1024x600.